Fotr487/Project_3/README.md

 Libraries

 You can find the list of libraries needed for running this project in the file "requirements.txt".
+Install them using this method: pip3 install -r requirements.txt

 Running the Elections Scraper